FlowFuse/website/src/node-red/getting-started/building-node-red-plugin.md

 Node-RED plugins are powerful npm modules designed to extend the functionality of the Node-RED editor and runtime.
 They enable developers to customize and enhance the Node-RED environment by adding sidebar features, modifying existing ones, or integrating with various tools and services.
 These plugins can create custom panels or offer additional configuration options tailored to user needs.

-For example, imagine a plugin that introduces a new sidebar to the Node-RED editor specifically for monitoring system performance.
+For example, imagine a plugin introducing a new sidebar to the Node-RED editor to monitor system performance.
 This plugin could provide real-time insights into CPU and memory usage, helping developers identify bottlenecks and optimize their flows effectively.

 ## What's the Difference Between Nodes and Plugins?

 Many people confuse nodes and plugins, often considering them the same.
 However, they serve distinct roles.
 Nodes are the fundamental components used to build flows, with each node performing a specific function, such as data input, processing, or output.
-They are the building blocks that define the logic and behavior of a flow by connecting various nodes together.
+They are the building blocks that define the logic and behavior of a flow by connecting various nodes.
 In contrast, plugins extend the capabilities of the Node-RED editor and runtime.
 They allow for customization and enhancement of the environment by adding new sidebars with features.
 Essentially, plugins do not introduce new nodes to your Node-RED palette.

 ## Building a Node-RED Plugin

-In this section, we will create a simple Node-RED plugin that adds a new sidebar panel to the Node-RED editor.
+This section will create a simple Node-RED plugin that adds a new sidebar panel to the Node-RED editor.
 This example will guide you through setting up the required files and coding the functionality step by step.

 ### Step 1: Create the Plugin Directory